On Bott-Chern and Aeppli cohomologies of two-dimensional toroidal groups

 \begin{remark} The conjugate cohomology of the Dolbeault cohomology

 can be easily derived from Corollary $\ref{dol-cohom}$.
 The numbers $h_\del^{p,q}\coloneqq \dim H^{p,q}_\del (X)$ are:

 \end{remark}

-Next, we analyze the de Rham cohomology of $2$-dimensional toroidal groups $X$.
+Next, we analyze the de Rham cohomology of two-dimensional toroidal groups $X$.
 We apply Fact $\ref{dexact}$ to $X$.
-Consequently, the following assertion is straightforward. \begin{lem}[\cite{Ume}] Let $X$ be a $2$-dimensional toroidal group.
+Consequently, the following assertion is straightforward. \begin{lem}[\cite{Ume}] Let $X$ be a two-dimensional toroidal group.
 For every $d$-closed $C^\infty$ $k$-form $\phi$ on $X$, there exist uniquely the $k$-form on $X$ with constant coefficients, and a $C^\infty$ $(k-1)$-form $\psi$ on $X$ such that

 \end{lem}